briannichols0702/docs/consumer-tutorials/deploying-smart-contract-on-BESC.md

 ---
-description: Steps on deploying a smart contract on Fusenet through Remix.
+description: Steps on deploying a smart contract on BESC through Remix.
 ---

-# Deploying smart contract on Fusenet
+# Deploying smart contract on BESC

 Besc is an EVM compatible network, every tool for Ethereum can be used for the Besc network too.